blachlylab/recontig/README.md

 **Note**: Due to the nature of contig renaming, all resultant files from `recontig` will need to be resorted using the appropriate tool (i.e `samtools sort`, `bcftools sort`, `bedtools sort`).
 ### Make a mapping file
 `recontig` can create mapping files by comparing two faidx'd fasta files.
 All contigs are compared for matching md5sums.
+If a match cannot be found initially, recontig will perform some modifications to the contigs to deal with differential regions of soft-masking, hard-masking, and degenerate nucleotides, and then recalculate teh md5sum.
 Contigs with matching sums are reported in the output.
-This output can then be used with `recontig` to convert supported files.
+This output can then be used with `recontig` to convert files.
 ```
 samtools faidx UCSC.fasta #could be bgzipped
 samtools faidx ensembl.fasta